Mario Genta

 Mario Genta ([ˈmaːrjo ˈdʒɛnta]; 1 March 1912 – 9 January 1993) was an Italian footballer who played as a midfielder.

 Club career

 Born in Turin, Genta played club football in the 1930s for Italian sides Juventus, Prato, and Genoa.
 He played 223 matches in Serie A and scored 6 goals.

 International career

 With the Italy national team, Genta was selected to the 1938 FIFA World Cup champion squad as a reserve player.
-He later earned 2 caps in 1939.
+He lateron earned 2 caps in 1939.